cs1302uga/cs1302-exercises/misc/OdinSetup.md

 from the reading.
 While connected, the commands that you execute will occur remotely on the Odin server.
 To exit, you may use the `exit` or `logout` commands.

-## Setting up Java and Custom Prompt on Nike
+## Setting up Java and Custom Prompt on Odin

 You are required to follow the steps below for this class.
 Please read them very carefully.
 You only need to do these once at the beginning of the semester.